1999–2000 Nemzeti Bajnokság I

 The 1999–2000 Nemzeti Bajnokság I, also known as NB I, was the 98th season of top-tier football in Hungary.
 The league was officially named Professzionális Nemzeti Bajnokság (PNB) for sponsorship reasons.
 The season started on 7 August 1999 and ended on 27 May 2000.

 Overview

-It was contested by 18 teams, and Dunaferr FC won the championship.
+It was contested by 18 teams, and Dunaferr FC won the championship under coach Sándor Egervári.
+The team from Dunaújváros claimed their first ever national title.
+Dunaferr finished an astounding 15 points above runners-up and defending champions MTK and lost only one game throughout the entire campaign.
+Dunaújváros' Központi Sporttelep served as a true fortress, as the team went unbeaten at home for the entire season, and won all but one home encounters, which was a 1-1 draw against MTK.

 League standings

+Note: Gázszer FC completed the autumn season, Pecs played in the spring.